Transient fluctuation of the prosperity of firms in a network economy: Numerical analysis

 In (a), the sign of $R$ turns about sharply after the ignition of profitability.
 For the rings with small $p_{{\rm r}}$, the initial correlation ($R \sim 1$) is followed by moderate anti-correlation ($R > -0.5$), which disappears as the reciprocal profitability takes over the role to govern $F$ from the profitability and expense.
 The anti-correlation decreases only very slowly for the rings with $p_{{\rm r}}=1$ where rewiring destroys collectively reciprocal interactions.
 Strong anti-correlation ($R \sim -1$) appears for the chains where the profitability and expense keep on working for ever.
 Both the profitability and expense cause anti-correlation, and the anti-correlation is a potential indicator of the transient state.
 The reason for these is as follows.
 Initially, a small prosperity means relatively large fluctuation because of the factor $\sqrt{ (d y_{i}(0)+c' y_{i-1}(0) ) }/y_{i}(0)$ in eq.(\ref{fluc_t0}) when $c=0$.
 After the ignition of the profitability, it mitigates large $F$ for the vertex having small $y(0)$.
 The expense pressures small $F$ for the vertex having large $y(0)$ into rising.
 So the anti-correlation appears.
 At the same time, they tend to compete with each other in forcing the absolute value of the individual $F_{ii}$ to decrease or increase.
+In (b), anti-correlation disappears gradually as a result of self-sustaining profitability for the chains.
+This effect is not evident for the rings.